cloud-ca/api-docs/source/includes/compute/_instances.md

  <code>POST https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id?operation=start</code>

-This endpoint starts an existing instance.
+Start an existing instance.
+The instance must be in the *Stopped* state for this operation to work.

 <!-------------------- STOP AN INSTANCE -------------------->